 "The Impact Factor is calculated by dividing the number of citations in the JCR year by the total number of articles published in the two previous years.
 An Impact Factor of 1.0 means that, on average, the articles published one or two years ago have been cited one time.
 An Impact Factor of 2.5 means that, on average, the articles published one or two years ago have been cited two and a half times.
 The citing works may be articles published in the same journal.
 However, most citing works are from different journals, proceedings, or books indexed by Web of Science."

-The Eigenfactor score or Eigenfactor is based both on what has been cited from the journal in the last five years (starting from the base year of 2007) but also factors in whether the journal that is citing an item is itself well-rated or considered prestigious.
+The Eigenfactor score or Eigenfactor is based both on what has been cited from the journal in the last five years but also factors in whether the journal that is citing an item is itself well-rated or considered prestigious.

 "The Eigenfactor Score calculation is based on the number of times articles from the journal published in the past five years have been cited in the JCR year, but it also considers which journals have contributed these citations so that highly cited journals will influence the network more than lesser cited journals.
 References from one article in a journal to another article from the same journal are removed, so that Eigenfactor Scores are not influenced by journal self-citation. "